Virtomize/virtomize/README.md

 For more information please consult our [documentation page](https://docu.virtomize.com).
 Make sure the server running our software can request your hypervisor API.

-we use a simple docker-compose setup to make it as easy as possible.
+We use a simple docker-compose setup to make it as easy as possible.
 This will start our service on `127.0.0.1:8000`

 ```